twobitEDD/serv-ledger-go/README.md

-# evmos-ledger-go
+# serv-ledger-go

 Helper library for implementing Ledger support in the Evmos CLI.
-This wraps [Ethereum-Ledger-Go](https://github.com/evmos/ethereum-ledger-go) to provide a Ledger interface that is compatible (with minor additions) with the Cosmos SDK.
+This wraps [Ethereum-Ledger-Go](https://github.com/Serv/ethereum-ledger-go) to provide a Ledger interface that is compatible (with minor additions) with the Cosmos SDK.

 ## Overview